ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-community-call-january-2024-recap.md

 According to Callum Toner, it goes beyond that. **One could cut the Swarm network in half and everything would still work perfectly.
 “This is a key differentiating factor [for Swarm].
 It’s a massive, massive product performance upgrade.
 This functionally works and really does transform the product ,”** he added excitedly.
 At the same time, erasure coding enables Swarm to avoid massive overhead that comes from the duplication of data used for redundancy.

-If all goes according to plan, erasure codes should be on mainnet this week.

 ## Earth Observation Manifesto and new partnerships